pughlab/MEDIPIPE/README.md

-# MEDIPIPE: (cf)MeDIP-seq Data QC and Analysis Pipeline
+# MEDIPIPE: (cf)MeDIP-seq Data QC and Analysis Pipeline (v1.0.0)

-## Intoduction(v1.0.0)
+## Intoduction

-The MEDIPIPE is designed for automated end-to-end quality control and processing of cfMeDIP-seq and MeDIP-seq data.
-The pipeline was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
-The pipeline can be run on compute clusters with job submission engines as well as on stand along machines.
-The pipeline starts from the raw FASTQ files all the way to quality metrics and methylation quantification/estimation matrixes.
-The pipeline supports both signle-end and paired-end sequencing data with or without spike-in/UMI sequences.
-The pipeline can be applied to individual sample, as well as to aggregate multiple samples' to create matrixes of QC metrics; fragment profiles and methylation quantifications.
+The MEDIPIPE is designed for automated end-to-end quality control (QC) and analysis of (cf)MeDIP-seq data.
+The pipeline starts from the raw FASTQ files all the way to QC, alignment, methylation quantifications and aggregation.
 The pipeline was developed by [Yong Zeng](mailto:yzeng@uhnresearch.ca) based on some prior work of Wenbin Ye, [Eric Zhao](https://github.com/pughlab/cfMeDIP-seq-analysis-pipeline).
-The pipeline is available on [COBE](https://www.pmcobe.ca/pipeline/624d0bb4002b11003426f7d8) as well.

 ### Features

-- **Portability**: The pipeline run can be performed across different cluster engines such as SLURM (tested).
-For other platforms, please refer to [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
+- **Portability**: MEDIPIPE was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
+It can also be performed across different cluster engines (e.g. SLURM) or stand-alone machines.
+For more details, please refer to [here](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
-- **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis thaliana genome TAIR10.
-In addition, spike-in fasta sequences for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) from Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3, and [sytheticDNAs](https://github.com/hoffmangroup/2020spikein) were enclosed in `data/SyntheticDNA_Arabidopsis_BACs.fa`.
-You can also build genome database from FASTA for your custom genomes.
+- **Flexibility**: MEDIPIPE supports both signle-end and paired-end sequencing data.
+I can also deal with the reads with or without spike-in/UMI sequences.
+It can be applied to individual sample, as well as to aggregate multiple samples' to create matrixes of QC metrics; fragment profiles and methylation quantifications.

 ### How it works
 This schematic diagram shows you how pipeline works:
 <img src="figures/MEDIPIPE_Flowchart.png" alt="Schematic_diagram" style="width:100.0%" />

 ## Installation
 1) Make sure that you have a Conda-based Python3 distribution(e.g.,the [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
 The installation of [Mamba](https://github.com/mamba-org/mamba) is also recommended since it is better at handling environments and installations:

 	```bash